engeir/doing.nvim/README.md

 -  `:Do!` add a task to the front of list.
 -  `:Done` remove the first task from the list.
 -  `:DoEdit` edit the tasklist in a floating window.
--  `:DoSave` create `.tasks` file in cwd.
-Will auto-sync afterwards.
 -  `:DoToggle` toggle the display.
 Use with caution!

 ## Installation